Welcome to the PLU American Chemical Society Student Affiliate Chapter (a.k.a. 'Chem Club')

 Contact one of the club officers if you are interested in helping out.
 It’s always a great deal of fun, and also an important way to share enthusiasm about chemistry with the PLU community.

-Members of the PLU Chem Club and students who participated in undergraduate research with PLU Chemistry faculty members will be attending the American Chemical Society Spring Meeting (April 2-6) in San Francisco.
+The 257th American Chemical Society National Meeting & Exposition – Chemistry for New Frontiers will be held March 31 – April 4, 2019 in Orlando, FL.
+Members of the PLU Chem Club and students who participated in undergraduate research with PLU Chemistry faculty members will be attending.

 Desserts and Demos